 regarding the PC-hardware, then regarding the program.

-I undertook to get this code running again portably.
-Portability problems are addressed by three preludes: for ciforth, for gforth and for iforth.
-Despite tremendous efforts I could not get this second version to work.
-Portability to gforth and lina turned out to be difficult.
-Even maintaining it on iforth was hampered, because there was no official version of iforth available to the Dutch FIG chapter.
+In the 21th century the program was in real bad shape.
+At the HCC-dagen the Forth Chapter Holland could not play two instruments together, and it was exceedingly obsure how they were to be operated.
+I undertook to get this code running again portably, and playing the instruments together.
+I want portability problems by using three preludes: for ciforth, for gforth and for iforth.
+Despite tremendous efforts I could not get this second version to work, even with iforth.
+Even running it on iforth was hampered, because there was no official version of iforth available to the Dutch FIG chapter.
+Portability to gforth and lina turned out to be even more difficult.

 If you want to experiment with this version,